 Worker and community safety is the taskforce's priority.
 The operation will involve the removal of 7,000-15,000 cubic metres of debris and will need to be carefully planned before it can commence.

-WorkSafe is currently undertaking a procurement process to appoint a contractor, or contractors, to clean up the fire site.
+A procurement process to appoint a contractor, or contractors, to clean up the site had now closed and successful tenderers will be announced in coming weeks.

 Since taking control of the site in November, WorkSafe has ensured a number of safety precautions have been put in place including: